lottie/lottie-spec/docs/specs/shapes.md

   (e.g. $Trim(Trim(shape))$)
 * when **multiple transforms** apply to the same shape (due to scope nesting), they compos in group nesting order
+* **group opacity** (property of the group transform) applies atomically to all elements in scope - i.e. opacity applies to the result of compositing all group content, and not to individual elements

 More formally: